kettanaito/react-advanced-form/docs/validation/messages.md

 | `async` | Resolves for the [asynchronous validation](../components/Field/props/asyncRule.md) of the field. |

 ### Named resolvers
-It is possible to define named resolvers to return the messages for specific rules.
+It is possible to define named resolvers corresponding to the [named validation rules](./rules.md#named-rules).
 These resolvers are defined under the `rules` key of the main resolver.

 ```js
 export default {